 It is hard to assess precisely what causes cramp.
 Cramp is painful and frustrating when, otherwise, you feel that you can continue well.
-It is also very common, and over 40% of triathletes will experience it at some point in their racing career.
+It is also common, and over 40% of triathletes will experience it at some point in their racing career.

 Adjusting nutrition through experimentation can help to overcome cramping.